A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 25
+Super simple problem, just to let all the players enjoy the Christmas day with their loved ones.
+Once again has been very fun to get to the end!
+I will reserve some time as soon as I can to complete all the remaining problems early next year.
+A good resolution for 2025 would be to improve a bit in competitive programming, and try to be a better player next year.
+Until then, merry Christmas to all the players!
+The end!

+# Day 24
+Quite a weird one!
+The first part has been extremely easy, like too much easy.
+It took me probably less than 5 minutes to code the solution, but oh boy, part two has been a nightmare!
+I couldn't even imagine an algorithm to approach the problem, let alone solve it.
+I also got quite scared after noticing the length of video of the solution proposed by one of the best player of AoC on YouTube (i.e. [hyperneutrino](https://www.youtube.com/watch?v=SU6lp6wyd3I)).
+Don't want to make excuses, of course I am not a great player, but I did not have enough time this year to spend trying to visualize and scribble something reasonable...
+I had to resort to the walkthrough once again.
+The idea of reverse-engineering the binary addition is very brilliant!
+Also the only idea I had was to try every possible 4-way-combinations of wires swap to try to get a solution, but this would have took way too long to compute the solution.
+Eventually there's at least some brute-force but for every pair, after a failure is found.
+Way smarter then what I thought.
+Almost!

 # Day 23
 Another graph problem!
 I am not too good in working with graphs, and that has been clearly highlighted by the solution I came up with for part 1.
 I also